mashitah-tobroni/discrete-structure-implementation-project/README.md

 # discrete-structure-implementation-project
-This is my group project for Data Structure class.
+This is my group project for Discrete Structure class.

 ## Discrete Structure Project